Persistent URL for this entry

 Turramurra has an area of 22.05 square kilometers and is 192 metres above sea level.
 Turramurra is a predominantly residential area, with some commercial land-use near the railway station.

-The original inhabitants of what is now the suburb of Turramurra were from the Kuring-gai people and were known as the Terramerregal.
+The original inhabitants of what is now the suburb of Turramurra were the Aboriginal people believed to be known as the Tarramerragal.
 They lived on the eastern side of the Lane Cove River.

 They were hunter-gatherers whose work included fishing or collecting shellfish:

 The Terramerregal clan pecked and grooved engravings near Browns Waterhole on the Lane Cove River at Turramurra, consisting of pairs of kangaroo footprints meandering between a series of small rock holes.
 They terminate at an engraved emu foot.
 The engravings relate to a companion rock on the other side of the river (now destroyed) which depicted a number of kangaroos.
 The Terramerregal land stretched along the eastern side of the Lane Cove River and south-east down the Pacific Highway ridge possibly as far as Mowbray Road which forms the watershed.
 The northern boundary was possibly the Hawkesbury River.
 In their seasonal wanderings the clan were observed to head north from the Lane Cove River after camping at Wright's Hill near the present reservoir at Pymble.
 They were probably following a traditional pathway muru down to Bobbin Head to fish or to attend ritual gatherings further north.